 Ethiopia has one of the lowest rates of electricity access in the world.
 An aggressive grid expansion across the country is underway, but only social services, not households, will be connected for many rural towns.
-Rural households which are connected generally receive a limited quantity of power for their most basic needs.
+Rural households that are connected generally receive a limited quantity of power for their most basic needs.
 For most Ethiopians, electricity will remain out of reach for decades.

-More importantly, electricity won't support cooking and heating, the most energy intensive needs of Ethiopian households.
-Project developers have argued that the Gibe III Dam will reduce fuel wood dependency, but most Ethiopians continue to rely on charcoal or wood fuel, regardless if they have access to electricity or not.
+More importantly, electricity won't support cooking and heating, the most energy-intensive needs of Ethiopian households.
+Project developers have argued that the Gibe 3 Dam will reduce fuelwood dependency, but most Ethiopians continue to rely on charcoal or wood, regardless of whether or not they have access to electricity.